Dheatly23/godot-wasm/doc/misc/Importing.md

 ## Internals

-There are 3 classes that helps with registering, loading, saving, and importing WASM file.
+There are 3 classes that helps with registering, loading, saving, and importing WASM file:
-`WasmLoader.gd` is tasked to deserialize WASM module.
+- `WasmLoader.gd` for deserializing WASM module.
-`WasmSaver.gd` is tasked to serialize WASM module.
+- `WasmSaver.gd` for serializing WASM module.
-`WasmImporter.gd` is tasked to compile and load WASM file.
+- `WasmImporter.gd` for compiling and loading WASM file.

 ## Import Types